Edge Collaborative Gaussian Splatting with Integrated Rendering and Communication: Introduction

 The main obstacle to realizing ECO-GS is determining the collaboration timing for engaging the edge GS.
 First, collaboration may not be beneficial if the queried poses are not at the ``pain points'' (i.e., poses with significant discrepancies between rendered images and the actual environments) of the local GS model \cite{li2025Embodied}.
 Second, collaboration involves periodic data exchange between user and server.
 Communication delays may lead to non-smooth rendering \cite{liu2025voyagerrealtimesplattingcityscale}.
 Existing edge collaboration schemes \cite{Mehrabi2021MultiTier,Li2023Toward,liu2025voyagerrealtimesplattingcityscale,2025TCCN,qiu2024advancingextendedreality3d,2024MIX3D,2025V2X, wang2020machine, li2025edge, zhang2024efficient} fail in addressing the above challenges, since their objective function cannot account for the non-uniform GS discrepancies, and ignore the inter-dependency between rendering requirements and resource conditions.

 To fill the gap, this paper proposes an integrated rendering and communication (IRAC) framework for ECO-GS systems, which enables users to adaptively switch between a small GS model executed locally to guarantee timeliness and a large GS model executed non-locally to enhance fidelity.
 Specifically, we propose a novel GS switching model to distinguish the heterogeneous view discrepancies of different GS models.
 The new model serves as objective function and is integrated with the communication resource constraints for cross-layer IRAC optimization, enabling us to maximize the information gain brought by collaboration.
 Next, the IRAC problem involves both binary edge-device collaboration and continuous power control variables.
 Existing methods \cite{diamond2016cvxpy,yu2004iterative,wang2020machine,sun2016majorization,zhang2024efficient,hubner2014rounding} may lead to ineffective solutions, since they involve continuous relaxation of discrete variables.
 To tackle the challenge, we propose penalty majorization minimization (PMM) and imitation learning optimization (ILO) methods to solve the problem for high-quality real-time IRAC designs.
 Finally, experimental results demonstrate the superiority of IRAC-based ECO-GS over benchmark methods in various scenarios.
-The proposed ILO reduces the computation time by over $100$x compared to PMM, while still achieving satisfactory performance.